giladnavot/cibuildwheel/.swm/understanding-build-configuration.m1ycyyj5.sw.md

 ---
 title: Understanding Build Configuration
 ---
 Build Configuration in cibuildwheel refers to the setup and customization of the build process for Python wheels across different platforms.
-It is primarily managed through the `BuildOptions` class, which contains various settings such as the build environment, build verbosity, test commands, and more.
-These options can be set through environment variables or a configuration file, allowing developers to tailor the build process to their specific needs.
+It is primarily managed through the <SwmToken path="/cibuildwheel/options.py" pos="82:2:2" line-data="class BuildOptions:">`BuildOptions`</SwmToken> class, which contains various settings such as the build environment, build verbosity, test commands, and more.
+These options can be set through environment variables or a configuration file, allowing developers to tailor the build process to their specific needs.&nbsp;

 The configuration also includes platform-specific settings, such as the images used for manylinux and musllinux builds.
 Furthermore, the build configuration supports the concept of 'overrides', which allows for more granular control of the build process for specific wheel builds.

 <SwmSnippet path="/cibuildwheel/options.py" line="82">

 ---

-# BuildOptions Class
+# <SwmToken path="/cibuildwheel/options.py" pos="82:2:2" line-data="class BuildOptions:">`BuildOptions`</SwmToken> Class

 The `BuildOptions` class is where the build configuration is defined.
 It includes various attributes such as `globals`, `environment`, `before_all`, `before_build`, `repair_command`, `manylinux_images`, `musllinux_images`, `dependency_constraints`, `test_command`, `before_test`, `test_requires`, `test_extras`, `build_verbosity`, `build_frontend`, `config_settings`, and `container_engine`.
 Each of these attributes represents a specific aspect of the build configuration.